OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/05-oled-changing-settings.md

 #### Error Checking

 User input is a core part of any product - from cars to carpets.
-For this tutorial, we use Python's command line as the source of user input.
+For this expriment, we use Python's command line as the source of user input.
 In Python, we can request input via the `raw_input()` function.
 This function pauses the Python interpreter and reads keyboard commands until it sees the enter key being pressed (in most languages it's represented by the return character, `\n`).
 Reading user input doesn't help much if we can't interpret it and then perform the desired actions.
 This is where error checking becomes necessary.

 If you typed in `asdf` to the command line when prompted, nothing would happen to the screen.
 This is expected behavior!
 If the code was not error checked, we'd see something entirely different.
 To try it out, replace the following section in the code: